liqotech/liqo/docs/pages/gettingstarted/extended/change_topology.md

 weight: 6
 ---

-Liqo allows you to change your deployment topology without any effort.
+Liqo can adjust the placement of the pods of your deployments with the same flexibility you have in "vanilla" Kubernetes.
-Only two straightforward steps are required:
+To do so, two straightforward steps are required:

 1. Remove the old configuration in the *Liqo namespace*, so the old NamespaceOffloading resource.
 2. Create the new resource with a new configuration.